Photography Inspired by Man Ray

 Man Ray’s photography in particular became especially well known due to his innovative methods of manipulating photographs.
 Whether it was by using photograms which produced dramatic contrasts, or drawing in clever details over photographs such as in “Le Violon d’Ingres,” his images evoked a dream-like feeling that complemented ideas espoused by his contemporaries such as Marcel Duchamp who were also affiliated with Dada and Surrealism.

-Scroll below to preview the collection of black and white photography by Saatchi Online artists that we’ve curated in honor of Man Ray’s birthday.
+Scroll below to preview a collection of black and white photography by Saatchi Art artists inspired by Man Ray or click here to view the entire collection.